isomerpages/moe-westwoodpri/_administration/Parent Volunteers.md

 title: Parent Volunteers
 permalink: /administration/parent-volunteers/
 description: ""
+variant: markdown
 ---
 ### **Parent Volunteers**
 Dear Parents,

-You may apply to be our Parent Volunteers if your child is a Singapore Citizen or Singapore Permanent Resident born between 2 January 2018 and 1 January 2019 (both dates inclusive).&nbsp; &nbsp;
+You may apply to be our Parent Volunteers if your child is a Singapore Citizen or Singapore Permanent Resident born between 2 January 2019 and 1 January 2020 (both dates inclusive).

-Application for our 2023 Parent Volunteer Scheme (for 2024 P1 Registration and 2025 Admission) will open from 8 Feb 2023 to 12 May 2023.
+Application for our 2024 Parent Volunteer Scheme (for 2025 P1 Registration and 2026 Admission) will open from 8 Feb 2024 to 10 May 2024.

 #### **Timeline for Parent Volunteers Application**